d3/d3-selection/README.md

 ```

 Unlike [*selection*.select](#selection_select), selecting via *selection*.selectAll affects grouping: each selected descendant is grouped by the parent element in the originating selection.
 Grouping plays an important role in the [data join](#data).
 See [Nested Selections](http://bost.ocks.org/mike/nest/) for more on this topic.

+If the *selector* is a function, it will be invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+It must then return an array of elements (or a psuedo-array, such as a NodeList), or the empty array if there are no matching elements.

 ### Transformation